nitinrawat111/lrc-file-fetcher/README.md

 ## Contribution
-Feel free to review code, raise issues, make changes and enhance this project.
+Feel free to review code, raise issues, make changes or enhance this project.